retailcrm/mg-transport-core/README.md

 ```

 ### Resource embedding
-[packr](https://github.com/gobuffalo/packr/tree/master/v2) can be used to provide resource embedding.
-In order to use packr you must follow
-[this instruction](https://github.com/gobuffalo/packr/tree/master/v2#library-installation), and provide boxes with templates,
-translations and assets to library.
+[embed](https://golang.org/pkg/embed/) can be used to provide resource embedding.
+Go source files that import "embed" can use the //go:embed directive to initialize a variable of type string, []byte, or FS with the contents of files read from the package directory or subdirectories at compile time.

 Example:
 ```go